rgitrepo/kubernetes-beginner-to-pro/docs/day2/admission-controllers.md

 1. **Mutating Phase**:
    - In this phase, the Mutating Admission Controllers perform changes on objects if specified.
 For example, the `DefaultIngressClass` will add an ingress class to the Ingress objects.

 2. **Validating Phase**:
    - After the mutation, the Validating Admission Controllers validate the request.
 For example, `NamespaceExists` will check if the namespace exists or not.

 First, the mutating admission controllers are run, followed by the validating admission controllers.
 If any of them reject the request, the error is reported to the API server and an error is returned to the end user.

+## Step-by-Step Process

+### 1. Request Handling
+The process begins with the API Handler, which receives the request from the user.

+### 2. Authentication and Authorization
+The request is authenticated and authorized to ensure it is coming from a legitimate source with appropriate permissions.

+### 3. Mutating Admission Controller
+The request is then passed to the Mutating Admission Controller.
+If any mutations are required, such as adding a default ingress class, they are performed here.

+### 4. Object Schema Validation
+After the mutation, the request goes through Object Schema Validation to ensure the configuration is correct and adheres to the schema definitions.

+### 5. Validating Admission Controller
+The validated request is then passed to the Validating Admission Controller to ensure all policies and rules are followed.

+### 6. Final Validation and Persistence
+Once validated, the request is finally persisted in the etcd database, and the relevant API calls are made to the necessary components to apply the changes.

 ## Mutating Admission Controllers